Igor Larionov: National Hockey League (1989–2004)

 During the 1995–96 season, the re-building Sharks traded Larionov along with a conditional draft pick to the Detroit Red Wings for forward sniper Ray Sheppard.
 Red Wings coach and general manager Scotty Bowman had specifically targeted Larionov for his all-around game, noting his ability to play both the power play and penalty kill with equal success.
 Larionov was one of the Red Wings' "Russian Five" in the mid-1990s.
 He and Fetisov were looked on as father figures by the team's other Russian players, which included Sergei Fedorov, Vyacheslav Kozlov and Vladimir Konstantinov.

 Larionov was an integral part of the Red Wings' back to back Stanley Cup Championships in 1997 and 1998.
 That summer, Larionov and his Russian teammates made history by bringing the famed Cup home to Russia for the first time ever.

 In 2000, Larionov signed with the Florida Panthers, where he was re-united with Pavel Bure.
 It was a disaster, though, and Larionov was traded back to Detroit before the end of the season.
-He helped the Red Wings to the 2002 Stanley Cup championship, and made his mark on the 2002 Stanley Cup Finals by scoring the winning goal in triple overtime of Game 3 against the Carolina Hurricanes.
+He helped the Red Wings to the 2002 Stanley Cup championship, and made his mark on the 2002 Stanley Cup Final by scoring the winning goal in triple overtime of game three against the Carolina Hurricanes.
 Detroit would win the series in five games.

 He played his final NHL season for the New Jersey Devils in 2003–04, where Viacheslav Fetisov was an assistant coach.
 He finished his career by playing two games for the Swedish team Brunflo IK in 2005–06, producing one goal and three assists.
 Brunflo is the same team that his former linemate in CSKA Moscow and the Soviet Union, Vladimir Krutov, ended his career with ten years earlier.